-Explains your responsibilities to make payments and explains what happens if you fall behind with your payments.
+This section explains your obligations in making payments and explains what happens if payments fall behind.

 - 3.1 Although each payment is due on the payment dates shown in the plan schedule, we give you 30 days to make the payment unless you make payments monthly, in which case we will we give you 10 days to make the payment.
-(The time allowed is known as a 'period of grace).
+(The time allowed is known as a 'period of grace'.)
 If you become entitled to a benefit during a period of grace, we will take from your benefit any payment that you have not made. - 3.2 If you have not made a payment by the end of the period of grace, your cover under the plan will end immediately.
 A payment is not made until we have received it.
 It is up to you to make sure that we receive your payment.
-We are entitled to pass on to you any charge which we have to pay because all or part of your payment for example, a direct debit is not paid. - 3.3 If your cover under the plan ends as described in section 3.2, you can restore your cover within 90 days from the date the first missed payment became due.
+We are entitled to pass on to you any charge which we have to pay because all or part of your payment (for example, a direct debit) is dishonoured. - 3.3 If your cover under the plan ends as described in section 3.2, you can restore your cover within 90 days from the date the first missed payment became due.
 You must make all the payments which would have been due if your cover had not ended.
-You will not be entitled to benefits for anything that happens between the end of the period of grace and the date we receive all missed payments. - 3.4 If, between 90 days and before 180 days after the first missed payment is due, you ask for cover to be restored, the life or lives assured must fill in an evidence of health form and all the payments, which would have been paid if cover had not ended, must be made.
-If the information on the evidence of health form shows that the health of the life or lives assured is now different to that declared on the application form, we may refuse to restore cover or restore the cover: - without any change; - with an increased payment; or - with new conditions (for example, you might lose cover for certain specified illnesses)
+You will not be entitled to benefits for anything that happens between the end of the period of grace and the date we receive all missed payments.

+- 3.4 If, after 90 days and before 180 days of the first missed payment being due, you ask for cover to be restored, the life assured must fill in an evidence of health form and all the payments, which would have been paid if cover had not ended, must be made.
+If the information on the evidence of health form shows that the health of the life assured is now different to that declared on the application form, we may refuse to restore cover or restore the cover: - without any change; - with an increased payment; or - with new conditions (for example, you might lose cover for certain specified illnesses)